Demonstration farm: In the arts

 In the 1916 novel Seventeen, which takes place in a small city in the Midwestern United States (probably Indiana), a group of perhaps 15 teenagers takes a trolley ride to a model farm.
 There, they take a guided tour, then adjourn for a huge farm-style luncheon served by farm staff and made from the farm's produce.
 A dance follows.
 In this scenario, the model farm was adjacent to the city.
 The farm served meals to the general public, and functioned as an entertainment destination.

-During and episode of Kid Food Nation, the cast and the viewers see the processes it takes to grow, package and ship fresh food by getting a look inside Nature Fresh Farms greenhouse and packaging facilities.
+During an episode of Kid Food Nation, the cast and the viewers see the processes it takes to grow, package and ship fresh food by getting a look inside Nature Fresh Farms greenhouse and packaging facilities.